ksu-cs-textbooks/cis400/content/3-web-development/02-aspdotnet/03-dynamic-pages.md

 }
 ```

 The resulting string could then be streamed back to the requesting web browser.
 This is the basic technique used in all server-side web frameworks: they dynamically assemble the response to a request by assembling strings into an HTML page.
-Where the differ is what language they use to do so, and how much of the process they've abstracted.
+Where they differ is what language they use to do so, and how much of the process they've abstracted.

 This approach was adopted by Microsoft and implemented as _Active Server Pages (ASP)_.
 By placing files with the _.asp_ extension among those served by an IIS server, C# or Visual Basic code written on that page would be executed, and the resulting string would be served as a file.
 This would happen on each request - so a request for http://somesite.com/somepage.asp would execute the code in the _somepage.asp_ file, and the resulting text would be served.